 Here are the three primary order picking strategies used in modern warehouse and distribution centers:

-Learn more about each of these strategies: 3 Warehouse Order Picking Strategies to Maximize Throughput and Accuracy.
+For a deeper dive: 3 Warehouse Order Picking Strategies to Maximize Throughput and Accuracy

 Order Picking Technologies